sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 sensuctl namespace create demo
 {{< /highlight >}}

-We can use sensuctl to confirm that the namespace was created successfully and set the `demo` namespace as the default for our sensuctl session.
+Use sensuctl to confirm that the namespace was created successfully and set the `demo` namespace as the default for your sensuctl session:

 {{< highlight shell >}}
 sensuctl namespace list